30 May Let Students Practice Using Assessment Accommodation Tools

 This reporting is more intentional and provides stronger reporting on where and how those accommodations are used in a specific assessment.
 The reports will provide how many times the accommodation has been selected and show which ones have not been used.

-As assessments continue to evolve in the new technology focused world, new accommodations and options will be available (virtual reality, anyone?).
+As student assessment continues to evolve in the new technology focused world, new accommodations and options will be available (virtual reality, anyone?).
 While students’ daily technology use means that many students inherently understand how to use these tools, using them recreationally versus using them with a specific meaning behind them will become an important distinction.
 As such, putting more thought into students’ experience with – and exposure to – accommodation options for online testing is a crucial skill to cultivate before big tests.

 If you’re interested in adding similar categories to your school’s template, reach out to our Support team.
 And if you’re not (yet!) an Atlas client, learn more about the curriculum mapping platform featured in this blog.